 Everything here is far more permissive and democratic.
 Maybe it's because we don't have a monarchy in our past.
 In fact, we've only had two people called "The King."
 One of them brought the sport of golf to the people, and the other died on a toilet.

 On a serious note: It's not nice to be dismissive of other cultures, and it happens too often in America.
 However, this is not an example.
 We're just being practical, and it's the Brits who are being dismissive of us.
 So if you hate double standards and love logic, draw a line in the sand.
-It doesn't matter if they call it the Open Championship, or that they were there first, or that Ben Hogan literally went over there one time and won the thing, planting a metaphorical flag so deep into the British golf psyche that we should actually just call it the U.S. Open Number Two.
+It doesn't matter if they call it the Open Championship, or that they were there first, or that Ben Hogan won the damn thing the only time he could be bothered to play, planting a metaphorical flag so deep into the British golf psyche that we should actually just call it the U.S. Open Number Two.

 None of that matters, my fellow Americans.
 What matters is that we're trying to do the right thing, and the "Open Championship" snobs are behaving like that annoying kid from college who knew how to pronounce the words acai and quinoa before you.
 Sure, maybe he was technically right, but sometimes you just want to have some of that weird berry juice and the foreign rice stuff.